siddkj22/self-driving-car-simulation-python-/README.md

 Implement the enviornment in Pygame.
 Implemented neural network to detect collision and change route of car.
 Built using Python and Pygame.
-Implemented various sensors and car mechanics with math
+Implemented various sensors and car mechanics with math.